-Hollywood was not exactly a beacon of overt anti-Nazi moviemaking in the years between Hitler's ascent to power and Confessions of a Nazi Spy in spring 1939, a fact known to anyone familiar with the period.
+Hollywood was not exactly teeming with overt anti-Nazi filmmaking in the years between Hitler's ascent to power and Confessions of a Nazi Spy in spring 1939, a fact known to anyone familiar with the period.
 That’s usually attributed to the studios' desire to protect their interest in the German market, with the added wrinkle that the Production Code Administration and its beady-eyed enforcer Joseph Breen frowned on explicitly political films in general.
 It is a depressing, frequently rehashed history, studded with abandoned or defanged projects that might have called out Nazi Germany much earlier than 1939.

 Nine years ago, Ben Urwand saw a clip in which Budd Schulberg claims that in the 1930s, MGM studio chief Louis B. Mayer screened films for the German consul in Los Angeles and cut out anything the consul objected to.
-This prompted a long voyage through diplomatic archives that, as the author puts it in The Collaboration: Hollywood’s Pact With Hitler, show “for the first time the complex web of interactions between the American studios and the German government in the 1930s."
+This prompted a voyage through diplomatic archives that, Urwand declares in The Collaboration: Hollywood’s Pact With Hitler, show “for the first time the complex web of interactions between the American studios and the German government in the 1930s."
 And by "government," Urwand means the man in his subtitle: "It is time to remove the layers that have hidden the collaboration for so long and to reveal the historical connection between the most important individual of the twentieth century and the movie capital of the world."

 Let's add here that Budd Schulberg, author of What Makes Sammy Run?, was the son of B.P.
 Schulberg, Paramount’s chief.
-Budd also used to say that when Mayer read the novel, he told B.P. his son should be deported.
+Budd also used to say that when L.B.
+Mayer read the novel, he told B.P. his son should be deported.
 There may, therefore, have been a certain amount of lingering pique on the part of Schulberg fils.
 So the first question is, was Schulberg telling the truth about Mayer and the Nazi?